Skip to content

 export ZENMUX_API_KEY="sk-ai-v1-xxx"

-Make sure to replace sk-ai-v1-xxx with your actual ZenMux API key.
-You can obtain your API key in the ZenMux Console.
+Make sure to replace sk-ai-v1-xxx with your actual ZenMux API Key.
+You can obtain an API Key in the ZenMux Console.

 Configure Codex

-Create or modify the Codex configuration file at ~/.codex/config.toml:
+Create or modify the Codex configuration file ~/.codex/config.toml:

 toml